Toadzi/connect-4/README.md

 This project is an implementation in javascript of the algorithm [minimax with Alpha-Beta] and [negamax] applied to the game `Connect Four`.

 # Example
-You can find here https://web-app-server.de/leroys-connect-4/
+You can find it here https://web-app-server.de/leroys-connect-4/

 # How it works